 - How might we incentivize and reward people playing essential yet hidden roles as connectors across the organization?

-Scouts are the people who can most quickly communicate with everyone across your team.
+Influencers are the people who can most quickly communicate with everyone across your team.
 They’re often centrally located, providing input and support to a wide range of people.
 This leaderboard is calculated using closeness centrality.

 These are the people to reach out to when you want to find out what’s happening across your organization.
 Since these people have the shortest path to all other people in your organization, they’re in a position to sense and spread information quickly (good or bad).